FabianCdx/FabianCdx/README.md

 I'm a Junior Developer
 ----------------------

-I currently work with C#, MSSQL and some devops operations with Linux server.
-I have been learning programming for 4 years, partly self-taught.
-In my apprenticeship I started with Shopware 5 and some Javascript, then I switched and specialised in Java and Oracle SQL, so the switch to C# and MSSQL was easy because of the similarity.
-You never stop learning, and that's a good thing.
+I currently work with C#, .NET, and MSSQL.
+I have been programming for four years, combining formal education with self-taught learning.
+During my apprenticeship, I started with Shopware 5 and JavaScript, before transitioning to Java and Oracle SQL.
+This background made the switch to C# and MSSQL straightforward due to the similar concepts.
+I believe in continuous learning and enjoy taking on new challenges to expand my knowledge in software development.

 *   🌍  I'm based in Nürnberg 📍 Frankonia, BY
 *   🖥️  See my portfolio at [to be updated soon](http://fabiansanderpirva.de)